'Obamacare' taking center stage in Arkansas Republican primary

 “That’s all they’re making it about, the Private Option,” Sanders said of the Republican challengers.

-Variations on the Arkansas model have since been adopted or are under consideration in other states including Republican strongholds such as Utah, and battleground states in presidential elections including Pennsylvania, Michigan and Ohio.
+Variations on the Arkansas model have since been adopted or are under consideration in other states including Republican strongholds such as Utah, and battlegound states in presidential elections including Pennsylvania, Michigan and Ohio.

 Opponents in the Arkansas General Assembly said both the Private Option and the Affordable Care Act are too costly and represent an unacceptable expansion of government.